 - NFIB was a key proponent of Assembly Bill 150 that creates an elective tax that passthrough entities can use as a workaround of the State and Local Tax (SALT) limitation.
 It’s now law.

-- Opposed Assembly Bill 995, which would have nearly double the requirement to provide paid sick leave from three days per year to five days per year.
+- Opposed Assembly Bill 995, which would have nearly doubled the requirement to provide paid sick leave from three days per year to five days per year.
 NFIB was part of a coalition that sent this letter of opposition to all Assembly members.
 More employee leave is not needed at a time when businesses are recovering from a year of shutdowns and having to contend with other leave mandates recently imposed.
 Status: Sent to the inactive file at the request of the author.

 - NFIB opposed Assembly Bill 1119 that allowed for increased family leave accommodations.
 NFIB and other business interests succeeded in having it held in committee.
 Status: Dead for the year but could be reintroduced in 2022.